aialferov/cni-node/README.md

 and file with such a name exists in the "Dest Dir", then content of this file will be inserted insted of the pointer.

+To uninstall CNI plugins and configuration replace "install" with "uninstall" in the instructions above.

 ## Docker Example

 Let's install Ipvlan CNI plugin and its configuration on a node.